irshadjsr21/Shamir-Secret/README.md

 - Run the command to generate the shares. `npm run generate`

-- The program will create a file `shares.txt` which will contain all `4` shares which you can share to 4 different people.
+- The program will create a file `output-shares.txt` which will contain all `4` shares which you can share to 4 different people.

 ### To combine the shares

-- Edit the `input.txt` file and add the shares you want to combine (seperated by 2 new lines).
+- Edit the `input-share.txt` file and add the shares you want to combine (seperated by 2 new lines).
 Example:

   ```
   54, 661